-Here are some resources to help you prepare for your week
+Here are some of the resources we want to share with you in preparing for your week!

 - Nametag Template

 - Teacher Release Form

 When your week is over, we ask adult volunteers and teachers to fill out a questionnaire to tell us more about your experience at Museum School.

 Here are some websites from Glenbow that you may also find useful!

 Educational Guides – Pre and Post Visit Activities